Jocelyn Lee (artist)

 Jocelyn Lee is an American contemporary artist and photographer currently based in Portland, Maine and Brooklyn, New York.

 Jocelyn Lee has been making psychological portraits for over 35 years; she also works in a variety of genres including still life and landscape.
 Her work has been exhibited internationally and is included in many public and private collections.
 She works exclusively in film with a medium format camera.
 Lee has published three monographs: "The Youngest Parents" with Dr. Robert Coles (DoubleTake Books 1996); "Nowhere but Here" with a foreword by Sharon Olds (Steidl, 2010); and "Sovereign" which includes an essay by curator Dr. April Watson (Minor Matters Books, 2020).
+She is also editor of a book of selected works by contemporary photographers, "The Haunted—Contemporary Photography Conjured in New England" (SPEEDWELL projects, 2025).

-Lee is also the founder of SPEEDWELL projects in Portland, Maine, a nonprofit gallery dedicated to promoting the work of mid to late career women, BIPOC and LGBTQ+ artists who deserve greater critical attention.
+Lee is the founder of SPEEDWELL projects in Portland, Maine, a nonprofit gallery dedicated to promoting the work of mid to late career women, BIPOC and LGBTQ+ artists who deserve greater critical attention.

 Early life

 Lee was born in Naples, Italy.
 She received a B.A. from Yale University in Studio Art and Photography and an M.F.A. in Photography from the City University of New York at Hunter College.